 Bali was the only place I’d really heard much about, other than China to the north, which didn’t interest me at the time.
 Bali was idyllic, the prime beach getaway, the destination of choice, for many.
 In truth, it was the only place in Southeast Asia I’d ever heard of people going to.

 People in my circles didn’t travel to Asia.
 We learn little to nothing about it in the U.S. public school system, other than that we should fear China taking over the world, and perhaps a tidbit about the Vietnam war.
 I don’t remember the Khmer Rouge genocide, or the Burmese border conflicts ever begin mentioned in history class.
-But I had heard of the white sand beaches and the best hotels in Kuta, Bali.
+But I had heard of the white sand beaches.
 And thus, I wanted to go.

 Yet I never did.